Some unique bar promotion ideas that work

 Holidays and seasonal promotions

 So it’s worth considering other dates that fit your concept, becoming an excellent occasion for loyal guests to spend their time at your bar.
-If your bar pos software allows you to run promotions, you won't even need any additional marketing software.
+If your bar POS system allows you to run promotions, you won't even need any additional marketing software.
 Here are some examples of bar promo ideas during holidays:

 - International Beer Day, August 3.
 This is a perfect holiday for every bar or pub!
 Offer discounts on bottled beer or serve local craft beer.
 You can even do a tasting for true beer fans!